ismailhhridoy/cloudcamp_project/README.md

 ---

-> ⚠️ ShasthyoAI provides AI-assisted health guidance only.
+> ⚠️ CareAid AI provides AI-assisted health guidance only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a licensed doctor for medical decisions.